 Fire activity has been increasing in many countries in South and Southeast Asia over the last two decades, particularly in India, Pakistan, Indonesia, and Myanmar (Vadrevu et al. 2019).
-A total of 520,861 active fire detections were reported from 2003 to 2017 in forests in India (Sannigrahi et al. 2020) are now considered a major cause of forest degradation in central India (Chandra and Bhardwaj 2015), western Himalaya (Dobriyal and Bijalwan 2017), and the Northeast Himalaya (Puri et al. 2011).
+A total of 520,861 active fire detections were reported between 2003 and 2017 across India (Sannigrahi et al. 2020) which are now considered a major cause of forest degradation in central India (Chandra and Bhardwaj 2015), western Himalaya (Dobriyal and Bijalwan 2017), and the Northeast Himalaya (Puri et al. 2011).
 In India, forest and grassland fires mostly occur between March and June (pre-monsoon) (Joseph et. al., 2009; Sahu et al. 2015; Vadrevu et al. 2013).
 The western Himalaya is a fragile biodiversity hotspot where the landscape is composed of evergreen broad and needle leaf forest, deciduous broadleaf forest, mixed forest, shrubland, and grassland (Reddy et al. 2015; Roy et al. 2015).
 The prevalence of coniferous forest cover (~16% of the forested area) (Dobriyal and Bijalwan 2017) plays a vital role in maintaining primary productivity in the region through the deposition of needles (Singh and Parida 2019; Singh et al. 2019) which also serves as the main source of flammable fuel (Dobriyal and Bijalwan 2017).
-During the pre-monsoon season (March to June), higher temperatures and reduced precipitation (Singh and Mal 2014) increase the severity of fires and cause widespread forest degradation biodiversity over recent decades (Dobriyal and Bijalwan 2017; Prabhakar et al., 2006; Roy 2005).
+During the pre-monsoon season (March to June), higher temperatures and reduced precipitation (Singh and Mal 2014) increase the severity of fires over recent decades which are responsible for widespread forest degradation and biodiversity loss(Dobriyal and Bijalwan 2017; Prabhakar et al., 2006; Roy 2005).

 Remote sensing data and geospatial techniques are key tools in the identification, monitoring, and assessment of landscape fires (Chuvieco 2009; Reddy et al. 2019; Bar et al., 2020).
 Detection of the burned area using remotely sensed data is typically carried out using surface reflectance measurements and, in some cases thermal observations.
 Burned area algorithms often discriminate between burned surfaces, where the over-story vegetation has been removed to varying degrees and replaced with char and ash, and unburned surfaces using spectral reflectance or vegetation indices (VIs) (Roy et al. 1999; Stroppiana et al. 2002; Giglio et al. 2010).
-A number of datasets have been developed using Moderate Resolution Imaging Spectroradiometer (MODIS) data which provide burned area measurements at spatial resolutions of 250 - 1000 m and daily temporal resolution (Giglio et al., 2016; Chuvieco et al. 2016; Urbanski et al. 2018).
-Active fire detection utilizes thermal observations in the middle and longwave infrared to detect pixels that contain one or more fires that are actively burning at the time of satellite overpass.
+A number of operation datasets such as MOD14GN, MOD14A1, MOD14A2, MOD14CMQ, MYD14CMQ, MCD14ML, MCD64CMQ, and MCD64A1 have been developed using Moderate Resolution Imaging Spectroradiometer (MODIS) data which provide burned area measurements at spatial resolutions of 250 - 1000 m and daily temporal resolution (Giglio et al., 2016; Chuvieco et al. 2016; Urbanski et al. 2018).
+On the other hand, Active fire detection utilizes thermal observations in the middle and longwave infrared to detect pixels that contain one or more fires that are actively burning at the time of satellite overpass.
 Unlike burned area products, active fire algorithms detect thermal anomalies during each overpass, providing information on the diurnal variation in fire activity, and can do so in near real-time.
 In addition to the direct detection of fires and fire-affected areas, remote sensing data is also a key resource in the assessment of the fire risk (Matin et al. 2017; Bar et al., 2020), fuel type mapping (García et al. 2017), burn severity assessment (Meng et al. 2017) and in the analysis of vegetation recovery (Sparks et al. 2018; Szpakowski and Jensen 2019).